 On this page

-The journal employs a double-blind peer review to all submitted manuscripts, which means that both the reviewer and author identities are concealed from the reviewers, and vice versa, throughout the review process.
+The journal employs a double-blind peer review of all submitted manuscripts, which means that both the reviewer and author identities are concealed from the reviewers, and vice versa, throughout the review process.
 A more in-depth description of our peer review process is below.

 When the manuscript arrives at the editorial office of the journal, the editor-in-chief carries out an initial in-house assessment of the received manuscript based on the suitability of the topic according to the journal’s aims & scope, the author’s adherence to the journal’s guidelines (word count, language clarity, and format), research quality, the importance of the topic and relevance to the journal’s readership.
 If the manuscript does not pass these initial checks, the author will be contacted to revise the manuscript according to the journal criteria; however, the editor-in-chief might reject the manuscript immediately.
 Rejected manuscripts at this stage have serious flaws, are insufficiently original, have poor language, or do not fall within the aims and scope of the journal.
 Authors whose manuscripts are rejected at this stage will be informed directly.
 This rejection can enable a fast decision if the manuscript is not suitable for the journal, enabling the author(s) to submit the paper to another journal quickly.